 All this makes it crucial to create a security operation center and dedicated team that can adapt to the challenges in the cloud environment.
 Furthermore, the cloud security operation center should align with the risk team to better understand the cloud environment and take adequate measures to prevent threats and attacks.

-How to Build an Effective Center for Cloud Security Operation?
+How to Build an Effective Center for Cloud Security Operations Center?

 Let’s dig deeper to understand the importance of each of the three components and how they contribute to building an effective security operations center.